Comprehensive practical - answer key

 Using this tutorial, explore some of the functionality for reading in and wrangling data with the

-packages, which were installed when you installed the tidyverse suite in the previous section. -
+readranddplyrpackages, which were installed when you installed the tidyverse suite in the previous section. -

 Turn the

-.
+metadata frame from question #1 of the “Creating vectors/factors and data frames” section above into a tibble calledmeta_tb.
 (Hint: Be sure to turn the rownames into a column before changing it into a tibble.)

 meta_tb <- meta %>%